|Title||Lab Manager/Research Technician|

 My heart belongs to environmental education and I would love to teach the public, especially children, about nature and the conservation of the earth and its inhabitants.
 I believe it’s important for children to understand their pivotal role in the continued conservation of our planet, beginning with a love that can be developed in their own backyard.

 When I’m not working in the lab, I enjoy many outdoor activities from horseback riding and kayaking to disc golfing and playing softball.
-I also enjoy reading, cooking, spending time with my family, and playing with my kitty Diego.
+I also enjoy reading, cooking, and spending time with my family and friends.